fouladi/App-Birthday/README.md

 under the terms of either: the GNU General Public License as published by the Free Software Foundation; or the Artistic License.

-See http://dev.perl.org/licenses/ for more information.
+See [Perl Licensing](http://dev.perl.org/licenses/) for more information.